 While at Korbel, Duckett was exposed to beer brewing, and it enhanced his fascination with fermentation science.
 He enrolled in as many wine classes as he could at UC-Davis, and made Viticulture & Enology his major at the end of his sophomore year.

-At Jordan, one of his intern tasks was assisting our Ranch Manager Brent Young with soil mapping to determine the best soils for producing the highest-quality fruit from the estate.
+At Jordan, one of his intern tasks was assisting our Director of Agricultural Operations Brent Young with soil mapping to determine the best soils for producing the highest-quality fruit from the estate.
 Duckett and Young tagged rows of vines in blue, yellow and red, according to GPS (Global Positioning System) and soil maps, and found, after tasting the grapes, that a single row of vines could be split into four or five different partitions.
 The information, which continues to emerge, allows Jordan to microfarm according to soil type and water-holding capacity, giving each vine the specific care it needs.

 After a stint at Delegat’s Wine Estate in New Zealand, and another harvest at Jordan, Duckett was hired as Enologist in 2010, and promoted to Assistant Winemaker in 2016.

 He lives in Santa Rosa with his wife and two sons.
 When he’s not at the winery, Duckett enjoys traveling with his family, exploring the outdoors, and if he has time to himself, brewing a fresh batch of beer in his garage.